Skyz03/JS--React-Note/README.md

 You should never try accessing a variable without declaring it.
 But in case it happens, let's see how the variable may behave.

 With var in non-strict mode, the variable will have an undefined value.
 This means that a variable has been declared but has no value assigned.
-With let and const, if you try to access a variable before declaring, you will always get a ReferenceError.**dsasdasd** With let and const, if you try to access a variable before declaring, you will always get a ReferenceError.
+With let and const, if you try to access a variable before declaring, you will always get a ReferenceError.
+With let and const, if you try to access a variable before declaring, you will always get a ReferenceError.

+### Summary:<br>
+1) Don't use var anymore.
+2) Use let or const.
+3) Use const more often.
+Use let when you need to reassign another value to a variable.
+4) Don't try to access a variable without declaring it